metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Optional:

 - `blank` (Map of String) DataVolumeBlankImage provides the parameters to create a new raw blank image for the PVC
+- `gcs` (Attributes) DataVolumeSourceGCS provides the parameters to create a Data Volume from an GCS source (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--running--status--storage--gcs))
 - `http` (Attributes) DataVolumeSourceHTTP can be either an http or https endpoint, with an optional basic auth user name and password, and an optional configmap containing additional CAs (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--running--status--storage--http))
 - `imageio` (Attributes) DataVolumeSourceImageIO provides the parameters to create a Data Volume from an imageio source (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--running--status--storage--imageio))
 - `pvc` (Attributes) DataVolumeSourcePVC provides the parameters to create a Data Volume from an existing PVC (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--running--status--storage--pvc))
 - `registry` (Attributes) DataVolumeSourceRegistry provides the parameters to create a Data Volume from an registry source (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--running--status--storage--registry))
 - `s3` (Attributes) DataVolumeSourceS3 provides the parameters to create a Data Volume from an S3 source (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--running--status--storage--s3))
+- `snapshot` (Attributes) DataVolumeSourceSnapshot provides the parameters to create a Data Volume from an existing VolumeSnapshot (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--running--status--storage--snapshot))
 - `upload` (Map of String) DataVolumeSourceUpload provides the parameters to create a Data Volume by uploading the source
 - `vddk` (Attributes) DataVolumeSourceVDDK provides the parameters to create a Data Volume from a Vmware source (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--running--status--storage--vddk))

+<a id="nestedatt--spec--template--spec--virtual_machine_template--spec--running--status--storage--gcs"></a>
+### Nested Schema for `spec.template.spec.virtual_machine_template.spec.running.status.storage.gcs`

+Required:

+- `url` (String) URL is the url of the GCS source

+Optional:

+- `secret_ref` (String) SecretRef provides the secret reference needed to access the GCS source

 <a id="nestedatt--spec--template--spec--virtual_machine_template--spec--running--status--storage--http"></a>
 ### Nested Schema for `spec.template.spec.virtual_machine_template.spec.running.status.storage.http`